MikeAvgeros/bay-leaf-jobs/README.md

 -   A large amount of testing was done to ensure that all links were working as expected.

--   All action buttons were carefully tested to ensure they were linking to the correct node or scene.
+-   All buttons were carefully tested to ensure they were linking to the correct page.

--   The story branches were carefully tested to ensure they don't create a loop.

--   The project was submitted to the [peer-code-review Slack channel](https://code-institute-room.slack.com/archives/CGWQJQKC5/p1624179695306400) for review.

 -   Friends, family members and other Code Institute students were asked to review the site and documentation to point out any bugs, typos and/or user experience issues.